Nazrul Islam Manju

-Nazrul Islam Manju is a Bangladesh Nationalist Party politician and a former member of parliament for Khulna-2.
+Nazrul Islam Manju is a Bangladesh Nationalist Party (BNP) politician and a former member of parliament for Khulna-2.
+He is the current administrator of the Khulna City Corporation.

 Career

 He was elected to parliament from Khulna-2 as a Bangladesh Nationalist Party candidate in 2009.
 He was the general secretary of the Khulna District unit of the party and later became the president.
 He also served as BNP's central organizing secretary and later, lost the position for criticizing top leaders of the party.